 As we’ve learned from so many Miracle-Ear customers, hearing isn’t just about the conversations and sounds of everyday life.
-Hearing aids and relationships are intertwined as regaining hearing allows you to connect with the people who are important to you—your family, your friends and your coworkers.
+Hearing aids and relationships are intertwined, as regaining hearing allows you to connect with the people who are important to you—family, friends and coworkers.
 Can you relate to any of the following scenarios?

 “My granddaughter was on video chat with me, showing off her twinkling tutu as she twirled across the living room.
 As she danced, she chattered excitedly about … something.
 I pulled the tablet screen closer to my face, but it didn’t help.
 Most of her words sounded like broken strings of syllables.
 When she asked me a question, I smiled and nodded.
 I didn’t have the heart to admit I couldn’t hear her sweet words.”